-Books, Poetry And Politics: “Somaliland!
+Books, Poetry, And Politics: “Somaliland!
 Somaliland!” the women chant as they twirl around like whirling dervishes to the beating of drums by the older women.
 The drums beat louder and faster.
 Somaliland flags appear, and the crowd is worked into a frenzy.

 In the capital of the country – a breakaway state since 1991 – that shares with Somalia the epithet “land of a thousand poets, the Hargeysa International Book Fair (#HIBF) brings together writers, poets, curators, art and literature lovers from all over the world.
-In July 2018’s fair launches with the theme ‘Wisdom’, towards enriching “a society that has survived within its own mechanism, culture, heritage and knowledge production”.
+In July 2018’s fair launched with the theme ‘Wisdom’, towards enriching “a society that has survived within its own mechanism, culture, heritage and knowledge production”.

 Dr. Jama Musse Jama, director of Redsea Cultural Foundation, which organizes the HIBF, says the theme continues the fair’s tradition of promoting freedom of expression: “We are striving to create what was missing in this country for a long time: a platform where people can say what they want to say,” Jama says.
 “Creating a space for those who do not belong to the establishment. […] We are pushing the boundaries, knowing we are working in a tight environment.”